Learn cPanel

 Accessing the Error Pages feature in cPanel

-To be able to access the "Error Pages" feature you will first have to access and login to the cPanel service for your Web Hosting Account.
+To be able to access the "Error Pages" feature you will first have to access and log in to the cPanel service for your Web Hosting Account.
 Once logged in, you should see a complete list of all the features cPanel has to offer.
-To find the "Error Pages" features you should either use the search tool provided at the top of the page or you can locate the "Advanced" features group and within that group, you will find the "Error Pages" feature.

-Clicking on the feature will take you to the default page of the same where you will find a detailed explanation of what this feature is and also the tools you will need to edit the Error Pages for your websites.
+Upon clicking on the "Error Pages" feature, cPanel will redirect you to the default page for the functionality where you will find a detailed explanation of what this feature is and also the tools you will need to edit the Error Pages for your websites.

 Editing the Error Pages for your websites

-• In "Step 1 - Select Domain to Manage Error Pages" you will have to select the domain/subdomain for which you would like to edit any of the Error Pages.
+• In "Step 1 - Select Domain to Manage Error Pages", please select the domain/subdomain for which you would like to edit any of the Error Pages from the provided drop down menu in the cPanel functionality.

-• In "Step 2 - Edit Error Pages for: <DOMAIN>" you will be able to select the error page you would like to edit.
+• In "Step 2 - Edit Error Pages for: <DOMAIN>" please use the tabs and links to select the error page you would like to edit.

-• Redirect Status Code - Use this tag when you would like to show the status code for the redirect if such was performed.
+• Redirect Status Code - Please Use this tag when you would like to show the status code for the redirect if such was performed.
 (301, 302)

-Inserting a tag in the code of the Error Page is relatively simple - you just have to click on the chosen tag and it will be inserted as a code in the code editor positioned right below these tags.
+Inserting a tag in the code of the Error Page is relatively simple - you just have to click on the chosen tag, and it will be inserted as a code in the code editor positioned right below these tags.

 When you are ready with the page edits, please scroll down to the bottom of the page and click on the "Save" button so the changes can be saved.

 Editing the code of the Error Pages will require some basic knowledge in HTML, CSS, and Javascript if you would like to achieve some advanced design or functionality.
-Still, thanks to cPanel you can easily choose and edit the Error Pages in a convenient Web interface with very little knowledge in these web languages.
+Still, thanks to cPanel, you can easily choose and edit the Error Pages in a convenient Web interface with very little knowledge of these web languages.
 In case you would need any assistance editing the pages or in case you are facing any difficulties doing so, please do not hesitate to contact our experienced Technical Support Crew since they will be more than glad to assist you with your request.

 ...